outlawdesigns-io/Record/README.md

 # Record

 Record is an extension of <a href="https://github.com/outlawdesigns-io/Db">Db</a>.

-Db cleans and wraps queries while Record provides an abstract class that can be extend to represent generic database records.
+Db cleans and wraps queries while Record provides an abstract class that can be extended to represent generic database records.

 ## Requirements

-While Record is abstract, its constructor should be called in the constructor of all concrete classes.
+While Record is abstract, its constructor should be called in the constructor of all child classes.

 Record's constructor accepts 3 required and one optional parameters.